DETAILED ACTION

 Claim 7 recites:

-the process is further configured to cause:
+the processor is further configured to cause the first AP to:

 Independent Claim 17

-Claim 17 recites and Ajami teaches:
+Claim 17 recites and Ajami discloses:

-A first access point (AP) device in a wireless network (Ajami, ¶64, Fig. 6, AP1 or AP2 are a “first access point” in a wireless network; see also Ajami, Fig. 5, APs 511, 512), the AP device comprising:
+A first access point (AP) device in a wireless network (Ajami, ¶64, Fig. 6, AP1 or AP2 are a “first access point” in a wireless network; see also Ajami, Fig. 5, APs 511, 512), the first AP device comprising:

 a memory (Ajami, ¶45, Fig. 3, memory 330); and

-a processor coupled to the memory (Ajami, ¶¶45, 47, Fig. 3, processor 320), the processor configured to cause:
+a processor coupled to the memory (Ajami, ¶¶45, 47, Fig. 3, processor 320), the processor configured to cause the first AP device to:

-transmitting a request frame for multi-AP coordination to a second AP device, wherein the request frame includes a TWT schedule established in a first basic service set (BSS) and the first BSS is established by the first AP device (Ajami, ¶¶2, 62, 63, 67, 71, Figs. 5-7, AP1 or AP2 (either may be “a first AP device”) may receive a beacon frame 603, 703 (“a request”), which includes a TWT schedule for a first BSS associated with AP1 and AP2 (¶56, Fig. 5) and where AP1 and AP2 are AP coordinated).
+… transmit a request frame for multi-AP coordination to [a] second AP device, wherein the request frame includes a TWT schedule established in a first basic service set (BSS) and the first BSS is established by the first AP device (Ajami, ¶¶2, 62, 63, 67, 71, Figs. 5-7, AP1 or AP2 (either may be “a first AP device”) may receive a beacon frame 603, 703 (“a request”), which includes a TWT schedule for a first BSS associated with AP1 and AP2 (¶56, Fig. 5) and where AP1 and AP2 are AP coordinated).

-Ajami does not teach the additional limitations recited in the claim.
-Lu remedies this and teaches “receiving a response frame indicating acceptance of the multi-AP coordination from the second AP device.”
-Lu, ¶¶174-177, Fig. 14, AP1 sends an “rTWT response 3” that AP2 receives, and which accepts the request for multi-AP coordination.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Ajami to receive a request frame from a second AP device and sending a response, as in Lu, to effectuate coordinated joint transmission to “transmission of delay sensitive service data.”
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the AP in Ajami to transmit a frame indicating capability information and transmit a request for multi-AP coordination after receiving the frame indicating capability information, as in Lu, to effectuate coordinated joint transmission to “transmission of delay sensitive service data.”
 See Lu, ¶¶174, 177.

 Dependent Claim 18